kbtrotman/hiveFS/README.md

 Since it's a global filesystem, so long as permissions allow, you can junction any dirs whatever machines you like and they become either subdirectories of existing mounts or are advertised as new filesystems to be mounted.
 You can have a single host as owner of an FS to allow the host admin to control permissions, or you can allow the hive to own a directory as a shared filesystem with permissions controlled by the hive admin.
-Even dirs controlled by only one host, such as mount1 by machine1 and machine2 above, are still de-duped against each other.
+Even dirs owned by only one host, such as mount1 by machine1 and machine2 above, are still de-duped against each other.